 That strength is so great I can protect myself in the same shield of protecting them.

-Was it easy cutting these toxic people from our lives?
+Was it easy cutting these toxic relationships from our lives?

 The simple answer… F*&% no!